componentjs/builder.js/Readme.md

 ### Builder#addLookup(path)

   Append the given dependency lookup `path`.
+This lookup `path` is "global", thus it influences all dependency lookups.

 ### Builder#development()